Thinking beyond borders.

 The income tax legislation is undeveloped, comprising of a mere 12 pages.
 As a result, it often creates more questions than it answers, and interpretation of the legislation can be a challenge.
 Such uncertainty creates risk, and whilst it is sometimes possible to get a ruling from the Tax Department on a position, this does not set a binding precedent, so cannot always be relied upon.
 Different tax inspectors can (and do), provide a different answer to the same question.

 A person’s liability to Mongolian individual income tax is determined by residence status for taxation purposes and the source of income derived by the individual.
-Income tax is currently levied at a flat tax rate of 10%.
+For non-resident taxpayers, income tax is currently levied at a flat tax rate of 10% for Mongolian resident taxpayers and 20% on Mongolian-sourced income for non-resident taxpayers.
 The tax year is the calendar year.

 Personal taxpayers in Mongolia are classified as resident and non-resident taxpayers.
-A resident taxpayer of Mongolia is a taxpayer who has either:
+A resident taxpayer of Mongolia is a taxpayer who is either:

 The 183 days period shall be calculated based on the number of days of a calendar year from the day of entry into Mongolia and in case of multiple entries, it shall be determined based on the total days of taxpayer’s stays in Mongolia.
 A resident taxpayer is required to pay taxes in Mongolia on both their taxable income earned in Mongolia and overseas income (i.e. their worldwide income).